 In September 1913, No.2 successfully completed the RFC’s first overseas deployment to Ireland and in June 1914 they travelled 570 miles south to Netheravon with only one fatal accident (the result of a forced landing).

 Lieut.
-H D Harvey-Kelly rests his BE2A near whitby, Yorkshire, in August 1914, during a stop in a flight south from Montrose.
+H D Harvey-Kelly rests his BE2A near Whitby, Yorkshire, in August 1914, during a stop in a flight south from Montrose.
 He is recumbent against the haystack - bottom right.
-Photograph CC BY SA 3.0 MylesKelly
+Photograph Myles Kelly CC BY-SA 3.0

-A young observer with his squadron, Sholto Douglas, recorded: “The outstanding pilot in the unit was Harvey-Kelly.
+“The outstanding pilot in the unit was Harvey-Kelly.
 With fair hair topping a rubicund complexion, he was one of the most likeable of men, and he was already famous for his great sense of humour and his light-hearted and gay approach towards everything that he ever did.
-Even in the zestful company of the Flying Corps he was a noted individualist.”
-It was noted that “his exploits, and his manner of relating them had become legendary”.
+Even in the zestful company of the Flying Corps, he was a noted individualist.”

 The obsolescence of existing aircraft became painfully obvious in the ‘Bloody April’ of 1918, with pressure on the few well-equipped units (including Harvey-Kelly’s) to stretch resources to breaking point.
-On 29 April, acting against orders, Harvey-Kelly led an offensive patrol with two others (Richard Applin and W.N.
+On the 29th April, acting against orders, Harvey-Kelly led an offensive patrol with two others (Richard Applin and W.N.
 Hamilton) against six of the Red Baron’s flying circus.

 Disadvantaged in height and dependent on ‘getting his blow in first’, the trio attacked.
-Applin fell to the Baron himself and Hamilton was the next to come down – the former was killed outright and Hamilton survived as a PoW after a crash landing behind enemy lines.
+Applin fell to the Baron himself, and Hamilton was the next to come down – the former was killed outright, and Hamilton survived as a PoW after a crash landing behind enemy lines.

-Personal possessions of H D Harvey-Kelly - most items sent back by the Germans after he was shot down.
-Fom family collection photo by MylesKelly - CC BY SA 3.00
+Personal possessions of H D Harvey-Kelly.
+Most of these items were sent back by the Germans after he was shot down.
+From family collection photo by Myles Kelly - CC BY SA 3.00

 After the war Bay's family received a Red Cross package from Germany containing his watch, knee compass and cigarette case.